If someone discloses sexual violence to you, it's ok not to have all the answers. You don't need to be an expert to support them.

 - Financial assistance with additional costs of this

-- If students need to move rooms financial assistance will be provided to assist with any additional costs
+- If students need to move rooms, financial assistance may be provided to assist with any additional costs

-- If a student is unable to work, additional financial support may be provided
+- If a student is unable to work, support will provided to apply for a hardship loan

 - Replacement mobile phones will be lent to students if their phones have been taken by police for forensic investigations

 - Staff will ensure relevant information is shared with the University’s Security team so that additional Security measures can be introduced.
-This could include:
+This could include additional surveillance and visits to Halls, for example.

 - If a student needs a car parking permit this will be approved